Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 shock-jock who held an anti-Superman rally and gained electrical powers when

-both were struck by lightning; and Edward Lytener, aka Luminus (Robert Hays), an ex-LexCorp employee
+both were struck by lightning; Edward Lytener, aka Luminus (Robert Hays), an ex-LexCorp

-and informant for Lois that developed an unhealthy crush on her and created a
+employee and informant for Lois that developed an unhealthy crush on her and

-suit with various light powers.
-A minor new foe was Claire Selton, aka Volcana (Peri Gilpin), a pyrokinetic who
+created a suit with various light powers; and Claire Selton, aka Volcana (Peri Gilpin), a pyrokinetic who

 was turned into a living weapon by the government.